OpenType/opentype-layout/proposals/complex_contextual.md

 in handling the sublookups that get executed, given the ability this lookup provides to reprocess the output from a previous match in this lookup.
 A class is also used over multiple coverage tables, to save space.

-The string permutation obviates the need for a move lookup.

 By making the chainNode offset relative to the subtable, it is possible to form loops in the node chain.
 This allows for full DFA processing.
 The action_chain mechanism is primarily of use for looped ChainNodes to allow processing within a klein star sequence.